Crewe Hair and Skin Clinic

 How the clinic can help

-Freezing (cryotherapy) is the preferred method of reduction at this clinic.
+Freezing (cryotherapy) is the preferred method of reduction at this clinic, but it may not be suitable for all warts.
+Electrolysis can be offered as an alternative.

 Warts can be stubborn, often taking multiple treatments.
 Where necessary there must be a 4-6 week period between treatments where necessary.